skippyr/flamerial/README.md

 ## Installation

-In this repository, you will all the ports of the theme for terminal emulators.
+In this repository, you will find all the ports of the theme for terminal emulators.
 All the available ports are divided into directories, pick the one of the application that you want to modify and read the `README.md` inside of it.

 There are other repositories related to this one:
 -	[`flamerial.nvim`](https://github.com/skippyr/flamerial.nvim): the port of